Anorexia and Addiction “Joined at the Hip”

 The first comprehensive report on the co-occurring disorders of substance abuse and eating disorders was published in 2003 by The National Center on Addiction and Substance Abuse at Columbia University.

 The startling rates encouraged the former US Secretary of Health, Education and Welfare to declare “ eating disorders like anorexia and bulimia are joined at the hip with smoking, binge drinking and illicit drug use.”
 He then prompted parents, teachers and caretakers alike “where you see the smoke of eating disorders, look for the fire of substance abuse and vice versa.”
-The report revealed that some common shared risk factors of anorexia and addiction are as follows:
+The report revealed that some commonly shared risk factors of anorexia and addiction are as follows:

 - Occur in times of transition or stress